 For the past few days I am happy to report that I really have not had any triggers or cravings.
 I am keeping busy but careful not to be too busy where I get tired and cranky as that can result in a “what the hell” attitude which leads me to opening a bottle of wine.
 I have begun running again which is something that I loved to do but it got very difficult with a hangover.
 I am also going to my Bikram Yoga class at least three times a week.
 I find this very relaxing because for 90 minutes I do not think.
 This year I have also decided to make some of my own Christmas gifts as it gives me something creative to do.
 My daughter and I have been doing this together which has been lovely.
-I took this year off to make time to develop my creativity.
-Unfortunately, I have spent most of my time sipping wine and then recovering.
-That is a goal for the new year – to spend more time doing some art.
+I took this year off to focus on my health and wellness which was on a steep decline due to stress.
+That is a goal for the new year – to spend more time on wellness and that includes engaging in creativity.
 It is a great way to spend extra time that used to go toward numbing out in front of the tv.

 Every all-inclusive I have visited while drinking ended with regrets.
-Once I did not have regrets at an all-inclusive: oh yeah, I didn’t drink.
+There was one time I did not have regrets at an all-inclusive: oh yeah, I didn’t drink.
 No regrets.
 No shame.
 No wasted time being hungover.
 Nice healthy tan, clear eyes, and complexion.
 Ran most days and read LOTS.
 That is the woman I am meant to be.
-So why do I keep buying into the lie that the wine witch sells?
-Things are never better or more fun when she is invited along for the vacation.
+So why do I keep buying into the lie that life cannot be fun without a drink in hand?
+Things are never better or more fun when drinking becomes the focus of the vacation.
 It is so clear right now, in the morning, while sipping my coffee.
 Why does this clarity of thought slip away so easily later on in the day???
-So that is where things are today.

 Have a wonderful Tuesday!